skx/alphavet/README.md

 * Once I realized a linter, driven by "`go vet`", could be named "alphavet" I couldn't resist the temptation to hack it up.
   * Even though this could just has easily have been a portable Perl script.

-**NOTE** That the two functions `init` and `main` are excluded from the alphabetical ordering requirement.

-* If there is interest/demand I could make a similiar, optional, exclusion for `New` and `NewXXX` functions in the future.